garfielder/notes/Programming/Cpp11.md

 class template parameters are neverred  decuded, user must put it into \<\> explicitly

+### specialization
+template defines a generic class or function with one or parameters.  <br>
+The parameters  can be a type/value/template <br>

+Compiler generated differnet implementations of a template based on different arguments.

+specialization is a technique to make one kinds of argument special, which is not follow the template.

+A useful use case , please refert to 25.3 of [link](#cppbook)

 ### concept and constraint
 This is not C++11, but more modern ideas in C++17<br>